oracle-livelabs/weblogic/webcenter-content/wcc-records/initialize-environment/initialize-environment.md

     ![This image shows the status of the WebCenter Content UI Landing page post successful login](./images/webcenter-post-login.png "WebCenter Content UI Landing page post successful login")

-    If successful, the page above is displayed and as a result your environment is now ready.
+    If successful, the page above is displayed and as a result, your environment is now ready.

-4. If you are still unable to login or the login page is not functioning after reloading by double-clicking on the desktop icon *Get Started with your Workshop*, open a terminal session and proceed as indicated below to validate the services.
+4. If you are still unable to log in or the login page is not functioning after reloading by double-clicking on the desktop icon *Get Started with your Workshop*, open a terminal session and proceed as indicated below to validate the services.

     - Database and Listener